-Open a diagram or select either a Package or a number of elements in the Project Browser and select Package | Model Validation | Validate Selected Package (or press Ctrl+Alt+V).
+Open a diagram or select either a Package or a number of elements in the Project Browser, then select the 'Design > Package > Edit > Validation > Validate Current Package' ribbon option (or press Ctrl+Alt+V).
 Validation results are displayed in the System Output window, which is opened if it isn't already displayed.
-To go to the element that caused a validation error, double-click the error message in the System Output window.
+To go to the element that caused a validation error, double-click on the error message in the System Output window.